psychcomposite/psychcomposite.github.io/framework/primitives/imposing.md

 # Imposing (I)

->Relatively high need to enforce order/structure in the outside world.
+>A preference to enforce your own order and structure in the outside world, instead of reconciling with external ambiguity.

 ## Linkages

 ### Proxies

-* Low score on Ambiguity Tolerance
+* Ambiguity intolerance

-### Partially correlated

-* High score on Orderliness subfacet of Big-5 trait Conscientousnes
+* High score on 'Orderliness' in the Big Five

+### Neurophysiological presentation

+* High activity in anterior cingulate cortex (ACC)
+* Effective context-dependent suppression of the default-mode network